v-2841/ratio_checker/README.md

 ![3](images/3.jpg)

-Files with the txt extension will appear in the working directory.
-Each file will contain data from the chromatography of a single analysis
+.txt files will appear in the working directory.
+Each file will contain chromatography data of a single analysis

 ![4](images/4.jpg)

-You can perform calculations by command ```<path_to_file_folder>/ratio_checker.exe <path_to_file_folder>/<file_name>.txt``` or simply drag and drop a file with the txt extension onto the program icon
+You can perform calculations by command ```<path_to_project_folder>/ratio_checker.exe <path_to_file_folder>/<file_name>.txt``` or simply drag and drop a .txt file onto the program icon

 ![5](images/5.jpg)

 OR just use GUI application for Windows!
-Compile it with command:
+Compile it with command
 ```
 gcc ratio_checker_gui.c resource.res -o "Ratio checker.exe"
 ```